Are brick and mortar retailers a thing of the past?

-The answer is yes, although it will take many years and local retailers will suffer more than the large ones who already have a expansive presence online.
+The answer is yes, although it will take many years and local brick and mortar retailers will suffer more than the large ones who already have a expansive presence online.

-There are a handful of reasons why retailers who depend on foot traffic should worried, but here are two new ones:
+There are a handful of reasons why brick and mortar retailers who depend on foot traffic should worried, but here are two new ones:

 - It’s becoming easier for shoppers to buy online.
 Retailers, as Forbes has reported, have drastically cut the major impediment to buying online – the cost of shipping – by either offering free shipping or shipping at greatly discounted cost.